 As with every environmental problem, while there are many solutions to pollution, adding more people to the population adds more polluters and makes those solutions less effective.
 While rich countries produce more plastic waste per person, for instance, poor regions where population growth outstrips the infrastructure to dispose of waste may contribute more plastic overall.

 Greed, need and injustice

 Vast disparities exist in consumption and impact between the rich world and the Global South, and within countries themselves.
-In order to ensure that there is enough to meet everyone's right to a decent standard of living, the richest must consume more sustainably - in other words, consume less.
+A more just global system, in which resources are distributed more equitably, is essential.
+Whatever form that takes, in order to ensure that there is enough to meet everyone's right to a decent standard of living, the richest must consume more sustainably - in other words, consume less.
 When nations leave poverty, their fertility rates rates reduce - but hand-in-hand with that increasing prosperity comes increased consumption.
 People should not have to compete for the Earth's resoures.

 That's why population and family size is an issue in both developed and developing countries.
 Where affluence and consumption is high, reducing the number of new consumers is an effective, permanent way of reducing the drain they place on resources, as well as their environmental impact.
-It does not mean that people should not do other things to reduce their consumption, but it is an essential, effective method to relieve the pressure.
+It does not mean that people should not do other things to reduce their consumption, or that wider isues of global injustice do not need to be urgently addressed.
+Nevertheless, reducing, through effective, ethical means, the number of affluent people consuming is an essential, effective method to relieve the pressure.